harshithagurram13-alt/protein-visualizer/README.md

 ## What It Does

 ProteinViz is a browser-based tool for exploring protein structures from the RCSB Protein Data Bank.
-It works entirely from a single HTML file — no backend required for core features.
+It works entirely from a single HTML file.
 The optional Java/Spring Boot backend adds caching and server-side API calls.

 **Core features:**